Dr. Shelley Aggarwal, Signe Darpinian and Wendy Sterling

 Mon March 6, 7:00pm

-They offer parents advice to take proactive actions to promote a positive relationship with food, and preventative actions to minimize the risk factors for the development of eating disorders.
+Our speakers offer advice on proactive steps to create a positive relationship with food and preventative actions to minimize the risk factors for developing eating disorders.

 About Our Speakers

 Dr. Shelley Aggarwal is a physician who specializes in Adolescent Medicine and Pediatrics.